upcmd/updocs-content/logs/c0115_vvvv.md

     --Step1: [: check value of tom after it is registered in current task stack ] current exec runtime vars:
     (*core.Cache)({
+      "john": "john in sub_loop func1",
+      "tom": "this is tom in global",
       "jerry": "this is jerry in global",
-      "tom": "this is tom in global",
-      "up_runtime_task_layer_number": 1,
+      "up_runtime_task_layer_number": 1
-      "john": "john in sub_loop func1"
     })

     self: final context exec vars:

     (*core.Cache)({
-      "jerry": "this is jerry in global",
+      "up_runtime_task_layer_number": 1,
+      "john": "john in sub_loop func1",
       "tom": "this is tom in global",
-      "up_runtime_task_layer_number": 1,
-      "john": "john in sub_loop func1"
+      "jerry": "this is jerry in global"
     })

     ~~SubStep1: [reg: by default hitom is registered in to global context ]